Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Related Work

-Our work shares much with the work described in~\cite{segal2005software} in that both are experiential case studies describing the interaction between scientists and development engineers.
-Our work differs in that the teams involved do not belong to a single organization nor are they focused on a the completion of a single mission.
-Further, the author of~\cite{segal2005software} cites difficulty in creating effective specifications as a key impediment to a successful collaboration.
-The adoption of an Agile process for our project seems to have alleviated this difficulty as it was designed to do.
-However, it introduced additional risks to the success of the collaboration that the previous work did not report.
+Our work shares much with the work described in Ref.~\cite{segal2005software} in that both describe experiential case studies involving interactions between scientists and software engineers.
+Our work differs in that the teams involved do not belong to a single organization nor are the teams focused on the completion of a single goal.
+Further, the author of Ref.~\cite{segal2005software} cites difficulty in creating effective specifications as a key impediment to a successful collaboration, while for our project, the adoption of Agile alleviated this difficulty.
+However, the collaborative element of our Agile process introduced additional risks to the success of our work that were not covered in these case studies.

-In~\cite{Hannay2009}, the authors conduct and report on a survey of scientific development teams and organizations to determine how these teams build software.
+In Ref.~\cite{Hannay2009}, the authors conduct and report on a survey of scientific development teams and organizations to determine how these teams build software.
 They report features of scientific development described in their survey that our collaboration also embodies, such as the ``trust'' in community-maintained software when the community is large, such as SCiMMA's use of public Kafka libraries~\cite{ConfluentPython}.
 Our work is largely complementary, however, as we adopted a specific approach without a controlled comparison with other alternative approaches.
 As such, our work would constitute a single, successful data point within this previous survey.

-In~\cite{easterbrook2009engineering}, the authors survey climate scientists to determine their common software development practices.
+In Ref.~\cite{easterbrook2009engineering}, the authors survey climate scientists to determine their common software development practices.
 They find that, philosophically and culturally, many development teams resonate with the tenets of Agile development.
-Our work seems to support this hypothesis, albeit in a different scientific context, in that the teams involved in our study successfully adopted an Agile framework without much difficulty.
+Our work seems to support this hypothesis, albeit in a different scientific domain, in that the teams involved in our study successfully adopted an Agile framework without much difficulty.

-In~\cite{lane2012theory}, the author advances a theoretical framework that suggests the use of Agile practices, such as test-driven development and refactoring, as useful approaches to scientific software development.
-Our work offers no additional theoretical basis in this context, but could serve as empirical support for this framework given the utility of Agile methods in supporting our scientific software development collaboration.